-- An overview of the charity sector and the importance of Trustees; and
+- An overview of the charity sector and the importance of trustees

-- Trustees responsibility for fundraising and income generation.
+- The trustee’s responsibility for fundraising and income generation